Pistachio Muffins

 You can check the center of the muffins using a skewer.
 If it comes out clean, your muffins are ready.
 Or, you can touch the muffins to check.
 It should spring back to the touch when they are ready.

-Once the muffins are done, remove the muffins from the muffin tin and transfer them on a cooling rack to allow the muffins to cool down.
+Once the muffins are done, remove them from the muffin tin and transfer them to a cooling rack to cool.

 If you want to garnish the tops of the muffins with icing sugar and crunchy chopped pistachios, first let the muffins cool to room temperature.
-Then, mix the powdered sugar with one tablespoon of milk, drizzle it over the muffins, and scatter some chopped pistachio nuts.
+Then mix the powdered sugar with 1 tablespoon of milk, drizzle it over the muffins, and scatter chopped pistachio nuts.

 This pistachio muffin recipe makes a dozen regular muffins or 6 jumbo muffins.